kbsriharsha/FacialEmotionAnalysis/README.md

 ### Procedure for using the code
 - For training your model, run `python training.py`.
 However I strongly recommend using model I trained it for you.
 - For using the model on a live stream, run `python RealtimeAnalysis.py` where you can capture the live stream from the webcam and the model inference will be displayed.
+- Notes: Use the gpu version of the model for the trained model

 ### References
 - Original Paper: https://arxiv.org/pdf/1710.07557.pdf